-With faculty mentors guiding their way, including our dedicated Director of College Counseling, students find themselves empowered and encouraged to follow the post-Commonwealth path that’s right for them.
+With dedicated faculty mentors and our Director of College Counseling guiding the way, students find themselves empowered and encouraged to follow the post-Commonwealth path that’s right for them.

 Art permeates life at Commonwealth, and students choose from a variety of visual and performing arts options each semester—theater, ceramics, chorale, printmaking, orchestra, and more.

 Sports are an important route to self-knowledge and pride, which is why we require participation in a variety of engaging athletic options, including fencing, soccer, basketball, sailing, and yoga.

 Researchers from Stanford’s Challenge Success program surveyed Commonwealth students to assess their well-being and workloads.
 The results were striking...